-5.14 MEMORIAL TREE PLANTING PROGRAM POLICY
+5.14 MEMORIAL PROGRAM POLICY

-The living tree memorial program is designed to help beautify the District's parks and allow residents to honor a special person or occasion.
-Persons wishing to commemorate a special event, such as a wedding anniversary, birth date or memorial to a loved one or relative may do so by having a tree of their choice planted in any of the District's parks.
+The memorial program is designed to help beautify the District's parks and allow residents to honor a special person by having a tree planted or park bench installed in any of the District's parks.
+Applicable fees can be found on the District's website.